Morris Tessler and his prize horses 1930's

 Jewish immigrants seeking to farm had a powerful advocate in

-Baron Maurice de Hirsch.
 Hirsch used his fortune to help Jews flee urban poverty by settling them on farms across the US and Canada.
-The Jewish Agricultural Society and The Jewish Farmer, a Yiddish paper, were Hirsch projects, The JAS helped locate, and purchase farms, provide training in agricultural practices, sanitation, English language... it also helped farmers attain the necessities of a Jewish community in the wilderness including synagogues, mikvahs, and teachers for religious instruction.
+The Jewish Agricultural Society and The Jewish Farmer, a Yiddish monthly, were Hirsch projects, The JAS helped locate and purchase farms, develop cooperatives, provide training in agricultural practices, sanitation, English language... it also helped farmers attain the necessities of a Jewish community in the wilderness including synagogues, mikvahs, and teachers for religious instruction.

 " free farmers on their own soil…".